 As a freelance writer on a part-time basis, I develop stories about locally owned businesses, mostly from a personality perspective by interviewing business owners to learn about their background and what brought them to this particular business.
 I gain much insight and detail into what brings a person to their career.

 My ability to draw out a person’s background information is also useful to guide a person who has lost their job due to illness, injury or disability into a new or similar job that continues to use their assets, albeit in a new form.

-I would like to learn how to Box!
+I would like to learn how to Shadow Box!